How to remember words – the seven steps

 Estimated reading time 7 minutes

-Author: Margreet Kwakernaak, Dutch for Dummies e-book
+Author: Margreet Kwakernaak, author of Dutch for Dummies and 7 other textbooks on Dutch

 Our starting point